A Personal Journey

 In 2010 I was bedridden with a full-time carer, had zero ability to walk without help, I was unable to talk or take care of myself on any level.
 The days seemed endless and passed by without me even being aware.
 What happened?
 How did I go from being a vibrant mum and wife to no longer having any control over my body, my mind, my life?
 Would I ever have any control over my life again?

-The truth is right up until today (2018) I only have minimal memories of the two and a half years of my life that I was bedridden and incapable of caring for myself.
-The point that I do remember vividly is lying in bed and coming to the realisation if I was going to be well and return to a healthy, happy and fulfilled life I needed to find a way, I needed to take action, the responsibility was mine.
+Truthfully even today (2018) I have minimal memories of the two and a half years of my life when I was bedridden and incapable of caring for myself.
+The point that I do remember vividly is lying in bed and understanding if I was going to be well and return to a fulfilled life I needed to find a way, I needed to take action, the responsibility was mine.

 If I knew then what I know now I may not have left the bed.
 Hindsight is wonderful, it allows me to fully comprehend just how unwell I had become.
 At the time I had no idea how much of my cognitive function in my brain I had lost.
 The cognitive function in the brain allows us to do the simplest of tasks to the most complex of tasks.
 Just getting out of bed was a challenge, my coordination was minimal and I also had minimal ability to balance.

 I became adept at using walls and furniture to lean on, and praying all the way to my computer I wouldn't fall over as I wasn't sure how long it'd take me to get back up again.
 Those were tough days as I couldn't talk either.
 My memory for language, for the words I love, was all locked away inside my brain.

 The day I made it up and down the hallway four times is set in my memory.
 I celebrated quietly within myself knowing that if I could make it out to my computer and back with rests in between four times, then there was hope I could become well and regain my cognitive function and my life.